 My client is a clinical-stage biotechnology company focused on transforming the lives of patients with severe genetic and orphan diseases.
-They are seeking a Regulatory Affairs Senior Manager (or Manager) to lead the preparation and review of INDs and CTAs and also support major marketing applications for their Sickle Cell Disease programs.
+They are seeking a Regulatory Affairs Senior Manager or Associate Director to contribute to regulatory strategies, lead the preparation and review of INDs and CTAs, and also support major marketing applications for their Sickle Cell Disease programs.
 You will prepare for agency meetings, submit responses to health authorities, and participate in negotiations with the FDA to resolve issues.
 This is an exciting time to join this fast-paced, energetic, and rapidly growing company!

 - Contribute to global regulatory strategy and execution for a late stage rare disease program.